Skip to main content

 Require Policy Reviews

-If your framework mandates periodic reviews without personnel acknowledgment, follow these steps:
+If your framework mandates periodic reviews without requiring personnel acknowledgment, you can update the renewal date without making policy content changes.

 1. Review the policy to confirm it is accurate and up to date.

-2. Adjust the renewal date to the next review deadline.
+2. Update the renewal date to the next review deadline.

 Outcome